williammunozr/gcp-certifications-notes/gcp-ce/organizations_and_iam.md

 - Service accounts do `not` have passwords, and cannot log in via browsers or cookies.
 - You can let other users or service accounts impersonate a service account.
 - Service accounts do `not` belong to your Google Workspace domain, unlike users accounts.
+- Users can create up to 100 service accounts per project.

 ### Service Account Use Case